justsaykk/kenchukky/README.md

 ## Our Solution

-Dr Bumi is an app providing rewards in the form of e-vouchers to users when they bring their own container to takweway at food establishments.
+Dr Bumi is an app providing rewards in the form of e-vouchers to users when they bring their own containers for takeaway at food establishments.
 Simply scan the QR code, fill up a few details, and pass the merchant your takeaway container and receive points!

 ## How to use
+IOS: Go to settings -> Safari -> Camera -> Set as Allow
+Android: Ensure notification for chrome is enabled.

+We need two phones to test this application.
+Preferably Android phones.

 ### Login as Merchant
+Go to kenchukky.vercel.app
+Click "Add to Home Screen"

 1. Login as merchant

-   - Go to `/login`
    - Login with the following merchant credentials:
      - email: merchant01@merchant.com
      - password: merchant